 With a US Department of Agriculture (USDA) guaranteed rural development loan, you may be able to buy a rural home with a mortgage with all of those features.

 USDA offers very attractive home loans to certain types of people in rural areas of the US.
 This program exists to encourage people to move into rural areas and to boost economic development across less populated parts of the US.
 The Department of Agriculture studies population data from the last US Census to determine which parts of the country are ‘rural.’
 Buyers in those areas are then able to get a loan backed by USDA, if they qualify.
 Most of these loans are issued by approved USDA mortgage lenders, but a few are issued by USDA itself.

 USDA-backed mortgages are a great deal for buyers because you can get a loan with 100% financing, but the interest rates are often lower than already low FHA loan rates.

 FHA financing is a good deal as well, but you do need to have at least a 3.5% down payment.
 Buyers with an FHA insured lien also must pay monthly mortgage insurance premiums.

-On the other hand, USDA home loans only require a small annual mortgage insurance premium, and an upfront premium of 2% of the loan amount.
+On the other hand, USDA home loans only require a small annual mortgage insurance premium, and an upfront premium of the USDA loan amount.
 Both of these are significantly lower than FHA costs.
-The 2% upfront can be rolled into the USDA loan.
+The upfront costs can be rolled into the USDA loan.